-SAG NO MORE.
-To fix a sagging clothes closet rod, buy a length of 1/2-inch galvanized pipe and a length of 3/4″ thin-wall PVC (plastic, polyvinyl chloride) piping, both the same length as t rod.
-You can get these at your local home improvement center such as Home Depot or Lowes.
+To fix a sagging clothes closet rod, buy a length of 1/2-inch galvanized pipe and a length of 3/4″ thin-wall PVC (plastic, polyvinyl chloride) piping, both the same length as the rod.
+You can get these at any local home improvement center such as Home Depot or Lowes.
 Remove the existing sagging rod.
 Now slip the pipe inside the PVC to create a new rod and slide this into the existing rod brackets.
 If you are bothered by the printing on the PVC, clean it off with rubbing alcohol.
 Bob

-SECRET INFO.
-When you finish refurbishing a room in your home, write down this important information on a piece of paper and tape it to the back of the switch plate: the brand and color of the paint, how much it took to paint the room and the circuit breaker number that serves this room.
+When you finish refurbishing a room in your home, write down this important information on a piece of paper and tape it to the back of the switch plate, i.e. the brand and color of the paint, how much it took to paint the room, and the circuit breaker number that serves this room.
 You’ll be happy to find the information next time.
 Trevor

-KALE, NO!
 I made a big mistake recently when I cut a bunch of kale up into smaller pieces and put it down the garbage disposal.
-I let it grind like crazy, followed by tons of water down after it, and still it clogged up the system in my apartment building for three floors down.
+I let it grind like crazy, followed by tons of water down after it, and still, it clogged up the system in my apartment building for three floors down.
 It took maintenance four hours to clear it.
 They said, “The lettuce (it was kale) turned into something similar to glue/concrete!”
+Painful lesson learned.
 Naomi

-SUPER CUBE.
 This is a crazy simple tip, but it works for me.
 I love ice cold water and must have it at all times.
 However, at work the water is just cooled, not the icy deliciousness that I require.
 I solved this issue by taking a bottle of water slightly less than half full and laying it down sideways in the freezer.
-(We are lucky enough to have two refrigerators in our break room).
 Later, I grab the frozen half bottle and fill it up with water.
 Voila!
 Ice cold water for several hours.
-I just keep filling it up until its time to get out another one!
-Just make sure not to put too much water in the bottle, or you won’t be able to fill it with water.
+I just keep filling it up until it’s time to get out another one!
 Laurel

-LEVEL PAY.
 What I’ve done with my electricity and heating bills, after consulting my yearly budget, is pay the same each month.
-Because I live on fixed income, I send each of those utility providers a flat $100 per month.
-This means I purposely overpay for heat in the summer when the furnace is not in use, and overpay in the winter to the electric company when I’m not running my central air conditioner.
+Because I live on a fixed income, I send each of those utility providers a flat $100 per month.
+If it’s more than I owe, this creates a credit balance.
+I purposely overpay for heat in the summer when the furnace is not in use, and overpay in the winter to the electric company when I’m not running my central air conditioner.
 I’ve been doing this for years.
 No big bills in the summer for the electric, no big bills in the winter for the heat.
 This takes the mystery out of my budget and works for me quite well.
 Pam

-Got a great tip you’d like to share?
-Use the comments below or send them HERE.
+Got a great tip like the one for how to fix a sagging closet rod (I love that!) you’d like to share?
+Use the comments below or send them to me HERE.